AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/edit-a-segmentation.md

    >[!CAUTION]
    >
    >Deleting affects all associated Dynamic Content in Emails, Landing Pages, and Snippets. **There is no undo**.
-Check the **Used By** tab to see what uses that segment.
+Check the **[!UICONTROL Used By]** tab to see what uses that segment.

 ## Edit Segment Rules {#edit-segment-rules}

-1. In your Draft **Segment**, go to **Smart List**.
+1. In your [!UICONTROL Draft] **Segment**, go to **[!UICONTROL Smart List]**.
 Apply rules similar to [Defining Segment Rules](/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/define-segment-rules.md).

    ![](assets/image2014-9-16-9-3a6-3a20.png)

    >[!NOTE]
    >
    >You cannot edit your Approved Segments.
-Click on Segments in Draft folder to edit them.
+Click on Segments in [!UICONTROL Draft] folder to edit them.

    >[!NOTE]
    >